lioneltay/modern-react-boilerplate/src/pages/blog/typescript-extends.blog.md

 }
 ```

-Here we don't know exactly what `T` is but we know that it at least has the properties of a `Person`.
+Here we don’t know exactly what `T` is but we know that it at least has the properties of a `Person`.

 ## `extends` with unions and functions
 When extending interfaces we just get more properties which is quite intuitive.
 But what about for `union` types?

 ```typescript